hollyhbrady/Prototype_Survival_Adventure_Part_1/README.md

 # Prototype_Survival_Adventure_Part_1
-Prototype Text Adventure in Java using terminal commands.
+Text Adventure in Java using terminal commands.
 Give it a play!

+1. Fork this repository and copy the url
+2. Clone to your files
+3. *in your terminal* git clone *insert copied url* .
+4. Open in IntelliJ IDEA CE
+5. cd to Zombie_Survival_Adventure
+6. Run Main
-Download, run Main and follow the command in your terminal.
+7. Follow the commands in your terminal

-This was created as a protptype for a larger game to be played in a window, if you enjoyed this please check out my project!
+8. Have fun and let me know any feedback!